kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 As explained above, it is important to realize that the analysis of the needle position with respect to a single line-pair suffices.
 This is an instance of _problem abstraction_ or _modelling_, which is an important skill to acquire.
 It restricts focus to the essentials, and in the process usually simplifies the solution of the problem.

-For a visual analogy, think of a surgical operation, where the patient is draped in green everywhere, except the site of the operation, and where the bright light is shone on that one area, so that the surgical team may concentrate on it exclusively.
+For a visual analogy, think of a surgical operation, where the patient is draped in green everywhere, except the site of the operation, and where the bright light is shone exclusively on that one area, so that the surgical team may concentrate on it without distraction.

 ## The Brothers Chudnovsky

-[The Brothers Chudnovsky](https://en.wikipedia.org/wiki/Chudnovsky_brothers) [@chudnovsky-wiki;@preston-1993;@pi-next-gen-2016] embody in the popular imagination the archetypal digit hunters [@beautiful-geometry-2014] who are immersed in the quest for ever more digits of $\pi$ [@blatner-1997;pi-next-gen-2016].
+[The Brothers Chudnovsky](https://en.wikipedia.org/wiki/Chudnovsky_brothers) [@chudnovsky-wiki;@preston-1993;@pi-next-gen-2016] embody in the popular imagination the archetypal digit hunters who are immersed in the quest for ever more digits of $\pi$ [@beautiful-geometry-2014;@blatner-1997;@pi-next-gen-2016].
 Mark that we do not need $\pi$ to two billion places for any earthly or unearthly^[Think outer space, astronomy, etc.] purpose!

 ### The Quest for Ever Greater Precision